 Dental Exclusive Provider Organization (DEPO): A type of dental plan.
 It is similar to both DHMOs and DPPOs.
-Like a DHMO, members must use an in-network dentist.
+Like a DHMO, you must use an in-network dentist.
 Care from out-of-network dentists is not covered except for emergencies.
-Like a DPPO, members can see a specialist without a referral.
-These specialist visits are covered as long as the dentists are in the network.
+Like a DPPO, you can see a specialist without a referral.
+These specialist visits are covered as long as the dentists are in-network.

 Dental Health Maintenance Organization (DHMO): A type of dental plan.
 DHMOs provide comprehensive dental benefits at fixed dollar co-payments.
-Enrollees must go to a dentist in the DHMO network for dental services.
+You must go to a dentist in the DHMO network for dental services.
 Dentists in the DHMO network are paid a monthly fee for each person that signs up and selects that dentist.
 Claims are not filed for each service provided by a DHMO network dentist.
-Non-emergency services received outside the network without prior plan approval are not covered by a DHMO.